armbian/documentation/docs/contribute/index.md

     - does USB work? (at all or partially)
     - other things such as wireless, audio

 If something does not work, this is fine and normal.
 The important part is that it is documented and we get notified about the issues.
-Known problems should be placed into the Jira ticket and link placed to the board download page.
+Known problems should be filed as a GitHub issue and linked from the board download page.
 While not required, you should have a build environment setup so you can build images with the most recent images and test them right away.
 Your feedback, either positive or negative, is very welcome.
 You are free to add comments to every commit and pull request.

 Ideally you have multiple microSD cards laying around to test regular updates on current releases and nightly without having to re-flash the same card every time to switch between branches.